Welcome to Travis Credit Union

 Any one of the account holders has the power to act in all matters relating to the account (deposits, withdrawals, pledge of account as security on a loan, etc.).

 The Credit Union may require all account holders on an account to sign for withdrawals if there is a conflict between or among account holders.
-If judged necessary to protect a member’s deposits or the Credit Union, the Credit Union may freeze the account until any conflict is resolved.
+If judged necessary to protect a member’s deposits or the Credit Union, the Credit Union may restrict access to the account funds until any conflict is resolved.

 In addition to equal ownership during their lifetimes, each account holder is responsible for any account misuse and all overdrafts, whether he or she caused the overdraft, received any benefit of the overdraft or contributed to the account.